 There’s something quintessentially American about the idea of a road trip: piling into the car, rolling down the windows, and hitting the highway for some interstate travel.
 It’s a quaint picture, but America’s roadways have a dark underbelly.
 They’re the hunting ground for some of the country’s most prolific serial killers.

 After all, highways are a prime spot to ensnare victims.
 They can be quite dark and isolated, and the brush surrounding them makes for easy disposal.
-And while many of these freeway killers have been caught, other cases have never been solved, including the Colonial Parkway murders, which are the focus of Oxygen’s new limited series “Lovers’ Lane Murders,” airing on Thursday, Feb.
-11 and Friday, Feb.
-12 at 9/8c and 10/9c on Oxygen.
+And while many of these freeway killers have been caught — check out "Mark of a Serial Killer," airing Monday, April 12 through Friday, April 16 at 8/7c on Oxygen as part of a nine-night special event, Serial Killer Week, to learn about some of them —other cases have never been solved, including the Colonial Parkway murders, which are the focus of Oxygen’s limited series “Lovers’ Lane Murders,”

 Here are some of the most notorious roadway serial killers of all time.